stellar/stellar-disbursement-platform-backend/dev/README.md

 ### Login Information

-Owner accounts and emails have been set up as follows, with `bluecorp` currently set as the default tenant.
-You will need to log in as `owner@bluecorp.org`.
+Owner accounts and emails have been set up as follows:

 ```
 🎉🎉🎉🎉 SUCCESS! 🎉🎉🎉🎉